-We had spent the last 2 weeks on Bali, sampling the beaches, bars, and everything else that the island has to offer.
-So it was time for us to embark on a proper adventure.
+We had spent the last two weeks on Bali, sampling the beaches, bars, and everything else the island has to offer.
+It was time for us to embark on a proper adventure.

-When we stopped for lunch.
-We were stunned by the quality and quantity of the lunches.
-We couldn’t believe how much the porters could cook simply with what they were carrying on their backs.
-We were treated to a massive fruit platter, alongside traditional Indonesian dishes…
+When we stopped, we were stunned by the quality (and quantity) of the lunches.
+We couldn’t believe how much the porters could cook with what they were carrying on their backs.
+We were treated to a massive fruit platter, alongside traditional Indonesian dishes - mixed vegetables, gratefully received.

 The porters were also really considerate about litter.
 They ensured we cleared all of our rubbish off the mountain, which is certainly more than I can say for a few of the other guides going up the mountain.

 You’re rewarded by this landscape suddenly opening up in front of you.
 It’s really quite staggering.